Mekhpar/SingleDualCrystal/README.md

 $ source bin/thisdd4hep.sh

 To make changes
-When make change, go to DD4hep/build and do “make make install” To visualize the geometry cd examples/SingleDualCrystal/compact geoDisplay DRSingleCrystal.xml
+When make change, go to DD4hep/build and do

+make
+make install

+To visualize the geometry
+cd examples/SingleDualCrystal/compact
+geoDisplay DRSingleCrystal.xml